 - A character who has anxiety might carry something to squeeze or fiddle with to occupy their mind in stressful situations.

 A character’s background and past will play a huge role in their present life.
-It will have shaped who they are as a person.
+It will shape who they are as a person.
 Even if their history is not a huge part of the story itself, it needs to be known.

 It should be known in full by you as a writer.
 It should also be known, as necessary, by the readers.
 Reveal things about their past as it becomes vital to the story.